Silver Strand Training Complex: Operations

 In 2014, the Navy proposed expansion of Special Warfare Command facilities at Silver Strand, dubbed "Naval Base Coronado Coastal Campus"; the proposal had four alternatives, one which would demolish a historic bunker.
 Concern has been raised of the effect of planned expansion on Acmispon prostratus (synonym Lotus nuttallianus).
 At its outset, the expansion in facilities aboard Silver Strand was over $700 million.
 As of February 2016, the Navy plans to tear down the bunker; it had been planned to be named for Brigadier General George Washington Gatchell, but is identified as #134.
 It had been previously used by the Navy as an instruction of SEALs, and had the designation of "Building 99"; it would have been eligible to be listed on the National Register of Historic Places.
 In August 2016, members of the Kumeyaay nation protested the construction due to concerns about disturbing buried ancestors.
 It was estimated that demolition of "Building 99" would be completed by December 2016.
 In April 2018, Representative Susan Davis raised concern of sewage spillage from the Tijuana River would have on SEAL training at the complex.
 In May 2018, construction continued with five new buildings of the 44 planned to be built, were completed with some already in use.
 Upon completion, it is expected that over 3,000 navy personnel will be working aboard the complex.

 In 2015, the Naval Special Warfare Advanced Training Command opened a course on unmanned aerial system, including the Scan Eagle, aboard Silver Strand Training Complex, with additional field activities occurring at Camp Roberts.

+In 2019, the entrance road to the base was renamed Old Fort Emory Boulevard by the commanding officer of Naval Base Coronado.